ptcrealitylab/vuforia-spatial-robotic-addon/interfaces/MIR100/README.md

 permalink: /docs/vuforia-spatial-robotic-addon/interfaces/MIR100
 ---

+> IMPORTANT NOTE: Due to the current situation regarding COVID-19, we don't have access to the MIR100 AGV and have not been able to test the last tweaks to the interface.
+We have worked hard to ensure the correct functionality of the robotic addons but would much appreciate your patience if any bugs are found.

 ## KineticAR Interfaces

 This is a reference to build a [**Vuforia Spatial Toolbox** (VST)](https://forum.spatialtoolbox.vuforia.com ) KineticAR prototype using robotic interfaces for any moving robot in 2D or 3D.